HeWhoRoams/plexrestorebackup/README.md

     Settings: Allow task to be run on demand, stop if runs longer than a set time (optional).

 # Best Practices
+- I have this schedule to run early morning, once a week.

 - 7-Zip Installation: Install 7-Zip to enable compression.
 The script falls back to uncompressed backups if not found.